EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

 Overriding the Default Templates Using Symfony's Mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Symfony's overriding mechanism allows to `override any part of third-party bundles`_.
+Symfony allows to `override any part of third-party bundles`_.
+To override one
-To override one of the default EasyAdmin templates, create a new template inside
+of the default EasyAdmin templates, create a new template inside
 ``templates/bundles/EasyAdminBundle/default/`` with the same path as the
 template to override.
 Example: